emqx/eip/active/0021-transfer-files-over-mqtt.md

 | 0x83        | Implementation specific error | Server asks Client to cancel the transfer           |
 | 0x97        | Quota exceeded                | Server asks Client to pause the transfer            |

-#### 0x83, "Implementation specific error", "Cancel Transfer"

-Client can retry the transfer after 1 hour.

 #### 0x97, "Quota exceeded", "Pause Transfer"

-Upon receiving PUBACK message with this reason code, Client is expected to delay sending next packet for 10 seconds.
-If next PUBACK is also 0x97, Client delays for 20 seconds.
-Client continues to double the delay length until it reaches 80 seconds.
+Client is expected to wait before trying to retransmit file segment again.

 ### PUBACK from MQTT servers < v5.0

-PUBACK messages prior to MQTT v5.0 do not carry Reason code.
-In this case when client did not receive PUBACK, it MUST keep trying to retransmit the corresponding message according to the protocol.
+PUBACK messages prior to MQTT v5.0 do not carry Reason code, it's up to the Client to decide if, when and how to retry.

 ### Happy path